 Note: S Manitou Island accounts for 5,286 of the total tax exempt acres.

-Total acres in Table 3-1 are less than the actual area of Glen Arbor Township because inland lakes and road rights-of-way are not included and account for several thousand acres.
+Total acres in Table 3-3 are less than the actual area of Glen Arbor Township because inland lakes and road rights-of-way are not included and account for several thousand acres.
 The exact amount is not known as there are no boundaries for those areas on the parcel map.
-Source: 2003 & 2012 Township assessment rolls and parcel map.
+There are percentage differences between Table 3-3 and Table 2-9, because figures in Table 3-3 are % of total area and in Table 2-9 they are % of tax value.